Hecate: The Goddess of Witchcraft in Greek Mythology

 Being the goddess of agriculture herself, Demeter stripped the lands from their fertility and called waves of famine upon mankind.
 As a result, agricultural systems all around the world ended up getting eradicated in an instant, and everyone began to starve.

-Hecate accompanied Demeter throughout the entirety of her conquest against food.
-In fact, she stayed with her until Zeus finally returned to his senses and commanded Hades to return Persephone.
+Hecate accompanied Demeter throughout the entirety of her conquest.
+She stayed with her until Zeus finally returned to his senses and commanded Hades to return Persephone.

 Alas, Hades had already given the goddess of spring a cursed fruit that would split her soul into two halves: the mortal and the immortal.
 The immortal part would return to Demeter while the mortal would return to the Underworld occasionally.